 - What I mean here is applying strategies like the Smith Manoeuvre which is the converting of non tax deductible mortgage into a tax deductible investment loan.
 I will most likely be posting more about this in later entries.

 - I plan on learning more about tax strategies and how to apply them to our personal situation.
 There was an article on StingyFinance.com that explained how to donate stock directly to charity to obtain the tax credit which would pay for your capital gains tax.
 Hopefully I’ll get to the point where i’ll have to worry about a large capital gains tax. :) Tax minimization is a key component to building wealth.

 - I plan to donate more to charities.
 Right now, we donate around $500/year to charity which is not nearly enough in my opinion.
 Hopefully by 2007, we’re donating at least $1200/year and donating more as our income grows.

 That’s the plan for now!
 As you can see, it’s a get rich slow plan.
 No big business, no big risks.
 Just a simple plan that takes advantage of the power of saving and compounding.
-Hopefully it works. :)If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Hopefully it works. :)If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).